 It is time to fill the void as a result of Brant News closing.
 Online...free...no flyers delivered...
 I'm ready.
 Contact me for stories firstname.lastname@example.org

 I have been in media for over 50 years: Television Broadcasting; Print Investigative and Photo Journalism ; a VERY brief turn in Radio; Cable Television; and now publishing a live Digital News Platform.
-My community board contributions have covered: Health Care (BGH, John Noble Home and Lansdowne Children's Centre); Post Secondary Education; Special Olympics, Sports Council; Victim Services; Rotary; and Physician Recruitment Task Force.
+My community board contributions have covered: Health Care (BGH, John Noble Home and Lansdowne Children's Centre); Post Secondary Education, Mohawk College; Special Olympics; Sports Council; Victim Services; Rotary; and Chair, Physician Recruitment Task Force.
 Married with 3 daughters, 6 grandchildren, 5 step grandchildren, one great grandson and one step great grandson.
 My spare time passions include professional and amateur photography, soap stone carving, writing, travel and scuba diving as a Dive Master.
 Finally, I have served as a City Councillor for 4 years and as a community advocate/consultant for residents and local business for 8 years since then.

 Join us in sharing stories 4BRANT